 |Arthur had been the youngest of a large family who lived in a three story row house.
 He probably was too young to be great buddies with his older brother, but must have been a regular kid.
 There is a wonderful picture of him and four rather tougher looking cronies with their bicycles in a park with enormous trees behind.
 He was wearing a most elegant cravat and collar for the occasion, and was not wearing glasses.
 He said that he got his first pair of glasses when he was eight.
 That evening no one could find him at bedtime, and they finally located him outside where he was gazing at the stars--he had never seen them before.|

-Arthur's father, Daniel T., died he was thirteen, and when his older brother Dan had went into business in New York, Arthur, the youngest sibling, became the only man in the family.
+Arthur's father, Daniel T., died he was thirteen, and when his older brother Dan left Columbian Law School to join the magazine "Public Opinion" in New York, Arthur, although the youngest sibling, became the only man in the family.
 As such, he figured he was now to be the breadwinner.
 Instead of going off to school the next day, he went down to the grocery store and asked to clerk.
 The grocer walked him home to see if his mother she was aware of this, and, she assured him that he needn't leave school to work on their account.
 This desire resulted in his sleepwalking downstairs with with a pillow where he was found, still asleep, wrapping it with string, intent on doing something useful for the family.

 The large house and busy Washington scene enabled Annie Matilda to let rooms or floors to boarders without crowding the family.